YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 externally managed configuration.
 This configuration includes, among other things, the mappings that drive the Dispatcher, the identification of necessary mojit registries, and other environmental parameters.
-The Application Configuration specifically excludes deployment parameters; however, because it is part of the packaged, deployable application, the Application Configuration must not be tied to a particular deployment environment.
+The Application Configuration, however, specifically excludes deployment parameters because it is part of the packaged, deployable application, and therefore, must not be tied to a particular deployment environment.